PiyushKumar-18-AI/TradingBot-SMA/README.md

 *****
 ## Introduction:

 This repository contains the code for a trading bot that utilizes the Simple Moving Average (SMA) strategy for making trades.
-The bot is designed to work with the [Exchange Name] trading platform and can be configured to trade on any cryptocurrency pair.
+The bot is designed to work with the Phemex trading platform and can be configured to trade on any cryptocurrency pair.

 ## Technologies used: